Kettering Town F.C.: History

 League reorganisation saw Kettering placed in the Premier Division Central for the 2018–19 season.
 The club went on to win the division, earning promotion to the National League North.
 In 2022–23 they finished fourth-from-bottom of the National League North and were relegated back to the Premier Division Central of the Southern League.
 In 2024–25 they beat county rivals Northampton Town 2–1 in the first round of the FA Cup, before losing 2–1 to Doncaster Rovers in the second round.
 The season saw them finish second in the league, going on to beat Harborough Town on penalties in the play-off semi-finals before losing 4–2 to AFC Telford United in the final.
+Kettering would earn another spot in the play-offs under Liam McDonald, finishing fourth, despite being close to the relegation zone halfway through the campaign.
+The Poppies were defeated by 3-1 in the semi-finals against Real Bedford.

 Reserve team

 Kettering reserves joined the Leicestershire Senior League in 1894, where they played for two seasons before joining Division One of the Northamptonshire League in 1896, winning it at the first attempt.
 They won the league again the following season, but were replaced by first team in 1904 and dropped into Division Two.
 When the first team left the league in 1910, the reserves took their place in Division One.
 In 1929–30 the reserves played in both the Northamptonshire League and the Birmingham & District League, with the first team replacing the reserves in the latter the following season.
 They finished bottom of Division One of the Northamptonshire League in 1930–31 and were relegated to Division Two as the first team rejoined the Northamptonshire League.
 The reserves were Division Two champions in 1932–33, and the following season saw them playing in the league's single division as the first team had left.

 The reserves left the renamed United Counties League in 1935 when they were replaced by the first team.
 In 1945 they rejoined the Leicestershire Senior League, where they played for two seasons, also entering the United Counties League in 1946 after the first team left.
 In 1956 the reserves began playing in Division One South of the Central Alliance, while still playing in the United Counties League.
 They left the United Counties League in 1960 and the Central Alliance in 1961, when they rejoined the United Counties League.
 However, they left the United Counties League after a single season, instead joining the Metropolitan League, where they played for two seasons.
 In 1966 the reserves returned to the United Counties League.
 They left the league again in 1972, joining the Leicestershire Senior League in 1975.
 However, they withdrew from the league during the 1976–77 season.